404src/exocore/_articles/ccna-summary.md

     - used in global config mode to enable error-disable auto recovery for inline power, automatically resets port after auto recovery mechanism timer expires
 - power inline police action log
     - used in interface config mode, when an attached PD attempts to draw more than its allocated power from the interface, it will cause the port to restart, and a log message will appear on the console.
-    - with log action configured, restarts instead of becomng errdisabled
+    - with log action configured, restarts instead of becoming errdisabled

 CDP
 - show cdp neighbors
     - shows device ID, local interface, holdtime, capability, platform and port ID.
 - show cdp neighbors detail
-    - used in priviledge exec mode (enable) to show detailed information about neihboring CDP devices
+    - used in privilege exec mode (enable) to show detailed information about neighboring CDP devices
     - includes: device, entry (IP) addresses, platform, interfaces, holdtime, version, advertisement, duplex, power drawn, power request id, power request levels, etc

 STP